Exhibitions and Installations:

 For Collect Open Forest + Found have created one of their largest installations to date.
 Working collaboratively under their studio practice Forest + Found, Max Bainbridge and Abigail Booth work with wood, natural pigments and textiles to produce sculptural and wall based works, which draw upon architectural structures, the elements, ancient landscapes and cultural objects.
 Specialising in building relationships between grounded objects and the abstract, Bainbridge and Booth create installations that allow audiences to interact spatially and conceptually with their work.

-Images by Yeshen Venema
+Images of exhibition by Yeshen Venema